 Besides the palaces and parks, the compact town’s centre, half faded and half restored, makes for a pleasant stroll.
 The Kolonie Alexandrowka is in a park along Puschkinallee, south of the rise to the Belvedere.
 Quaintly enough, the log cabins here were built in 1826 for a 12-member Russian choir who had helped the Prussians fight Napoleon.
 Most of the boys got homesick and eventually left.
 The redbrick Holländisches Viertel (Dutch quarter) is another failed settlement, but a great place to get a meal and browse in some shops.
 Friedrich Wilhelm I built the small district in the 1730s to attract Dutch craftsmen.

 And do not leave Potsdam without visiting the Barberini Museum in the Barberini Palace.
 Opened in January and absolutely not to be confused with the institution of the same name in Rome, this new art museum is the creation of the software magnate Hasso Plattner, whose wealth Forbes puts at $9.8 billion.
 It is collection which forms the core of what’s on show.
-Current exhibitions include Art in the DDR and From Hopper to Rothko: America’s Road to Modern Art.
-Believe the hype: this place is amazing.
+Current exhibition: Picasso, The Late Work.
+From the collection of Jacqueline Picasso.